SmingHub/Sming/samples/LiveDebug/README.md

 make flash
 ```

-2. Run gdb immediately after resetting the board or after it has run into an exception.
+Instead of a terminal, the GDB console will be opened automatically.

-The easiest way to do it is to use the provided script:
+If you need to run GDB manually after resetting the board or after it has run into an exception, use the provided script:

 ```bash
 make gdb
 ```

-3. Software breakpoints ('br') only work on code that is in RAM.
+Note that software breakpoints ('br') only work on code that is in RAM.
 During development you can use the GDB_IRAM_ATTR attribute in your function declarations.
 Code in flash can only have a hardware breakpoint ('hbr').

 Read the GDB stub [Notes](https://github.com/SmingHub/Sming/tree/develop/Sming/gdb/readme.md) for more information.